 How Bicycle Network is getting involved

 There are plenty of trips that can be made on a bike – whether it’s to work, school, the shops or even the local pub for a Friday night meal.

 On Wednesday 26 August 2020 we decided to #parkitfortheplanet and asked Australians to pledge to swap one car trip for a bike ride.
-Park it for the Planet was inspired by ABC’s Fight for Planet A series, airing from Tuesday 11 August 2020.
+Park it for the Planet was inspired by ABC’s Fight for Planet A series.

 Bike riding and climate change